Ken McMullen (baseball): Pinch hitter

 McMullen played the 1973 season opener at third base, but was soon displaced by rookie Ron Cey.
 From there, he served mostly as a pinch hitter, going six-for-nineteen with a walk, two home runs and nine RBIs in that role.
 He spent two more seasons backing up Cey and pinch hitting in Los Angeles, clubbing a pinch hit grand slam against the San Diego Padres on April 24, 1975.
 He was released during Spring training 1976, but soon after caught on with the Oakland Athletics.
 He spent one season in Oakland, serving primarily as a designated hitter and pinch hitter.

 He spent his final season with the Milwaukee Brewers before retiring.
 He hit a pinch hit home run against the Seattle Mariners in his final career at bat.

 Personal life

 Prior to his 1973 season with the Dodgers, McMullen’s wife Bobbie (Goldie McMullen) was diagnosed with breast cancer.
 Three months pregnant at the time with the couple’s third child, she declined treatment that could have prematurely terminated her pregnancy.
 Her cancer treatment began after she gave birth to son Jonathan in November 1973.
 McMullen was able to continue with his baseball activities because of the insistence of his wife who died on April 6, 1974.
-They have three children, Ryan, Tamara, Kenna and Jon.
+They had four children, Ryan, Tamara, Kenna and Jon.